Bath & Body Works exterior

 Bath & Body Works, known for signature holiday scents, will be bringing those smells for the first time to train stations, movie theaters, and interactive kiosks inside malls as part of its holiday campaign.

-Bath & Body Works becomes the first brand ever to scent New York City’s Grand Central Station, with commuters encountering the aroma of Fresh Balsam, one of the chain’s three signature holiday scents.
-Commuters at Chicago’s Clark and Lake station are sharing the experience.
+Bath & Body Works becomes the first brand ever to scent New York City’s Grand Central Terminal, with commuters encountering the aroma of Fresh Balsam, one of the chain’s three signature holiday scents.

 In New York, Los Angeles, and Chicago, the Fresh Balsam fragrance will be pumped into select theaters as movie theater goers watch the brand’s new holiday ad spot.